Tablighi Jamaat: Ideological opposition

 Tablighi Jamaat has received criticism in the Indian subcontinent from the Barelvi movement.
 One of the main criticisms against them is that the men neglect and ignore their families, especially by going out on da'wa tours.
 Tablighi Jamaat participants, in response, argue that both genders should be equally engaged in Tabligh.
 They further say that women, like men, are also urged to carry the responsibility of Tabligh and that men should facilitate women's participation by providing childcare.

 Tablighi Jamaat has been criticised for being retrogressive.
 The women in the movement observe hijab for which the movement has been accused of keeping women "strictly subservient and second string".

-Before the rule of Prince Muhammad bin Salman, Salafist and Wahhabi ulema in Saudi Arabia issued rulings "declaring Tablighis to be deviants and forbidding participation in Tablighi activities unless the reason for the participation is to criticize" the alleged deviancy.
+Before the rule of Prince Muhammad bin Salman, Salafist and Wahhabi ulema in Saudi Arabia issued rulings "declaring Tablighis to be deviants and forbidding participation in Tablighi activities unless the reason for the participation is to criticise" the alleged deviancy.
 They also issued fatwa prohibiting Tablighi literature and preaching in that country.